 That dangled from the one clean bathroom towel

-That = relative pronoun functioning as subject; dangled = verb.
+That = relative pronoun (functioning as the subject); dangled = verb.

-Who continued to play video games until his eyes were blurry with fatigue
+Who played video games until his eyes were blurry with fatigue

-Who = relative pronoun functioning as subject; played = verb.
+Who = relative pronoun (functioning as the subject); played = verb.